TIBCOSoftware/snappydata/docs/reference/disk_store_utilities/dataextractor.md

 <a id="reference_13F8B5AFCD9049E380715D2EF0E33BDC__section_050663B03C0A4C42B07B4C5F69EAC95D"></a>
 ## Description

-Whenever possible, Pivotal recommends that you recover data using an online or offline disk store backup, using the techniques described in [Backing Up and Restoring Disk Stores](../../concepts/tables/persisting_table_data/backup_restore_disk_store.md#backup_restore_disk_store).
+Whenever possible, SnappyData recommends that you recover data using an online or offline disk store backup, using the techniques described in [Backing Up and Restoring Disk Stores](../../concepts/backup/backup_restore_disk_store.md).
 The data recovery utilities provide a "best effort" attempt to recover data in cases where disk store files are corrupted and no viable backup is available.

 See [Recovering Data from Disk Stores](../../concepts/tables/persisting_table_data/extractor_overview.md#disk_storage)for more information.